 Vape pens are small, portable devices that vaporize flavored liquid for inhalation.
 The liquid can contain nicotine or be completely nicotine-free, depending on the preference of the user.

-Many of our Jackson patients vape as an alternative to cigarettes while others vape for recreational purposes.
+Many of our Flowood or Jackson patients vape as an alternative to cigarettes while others vape for recreational purposes.
 From 2011 to 2015, the FDA tracked an increase from 1.5% to 16% of high school students using vape pens or other electronic cigarette products.
 They are much more accessible to the student-aged population, and many of these young users believe vaping to be completely harmless.

 It’s important to remember that these liquids can still contain nicotine, which is harmful to young people.
 FDA mandates require manufacturers to supply the liquid containers with warning labels, but there are fewer regulations about vaping in public.